Complete The Synthetic Division Problem Below 2 1 7

 The numbers below the line represent the coefficients of the quotient and the remainder.

 • Quotient: The first number (1) is the coefficient of the quotient.
 Since we started with a linear polynomial (x + 7), the quotient will be a constant.
-Therefore, the quotient is 1.
+Because of this, the quotient is 1.

 • Remainder: The last number (9) is the remainder.